-We use this guide as part of the training for our store staff and thought that it would be useful to share it.
+We use this guide to feeding snakes as part of the training for our store staff and thought that it would be useful to share it.

 Generally, the snakes that we stock in store are either rodent feeders, or generalists.
 Some species change their diets in the wild according to their age; woma pythons, kingsnakes, Everglades ratsnakes and even corn snakes often begin life feeding on lizards or amphibians.